-• Form III 8 courses (7 for newly enrolled Form III students)
+Form III 8 coursesForm IV 8 courses

-- Form IV 8 courses - Form V 6 courses (additional course in Classics, STEM, or the Arts) - Form VI Five courses + Senior Honors Thesis II (Winter) and Elective (Spring)
+• Form V 7 courses (+ electives in Latin, STEM, or the Arts)

+• Form VI 5 courses + Senior Thesis II (Winter) and Elective (Spring) (+ electives)

 Once a student enrolls in the School, only courses completed at Priory will appear on the transcript and be calculated in our GPA.
-Honors courses with a grade of B- or better receive a 0.3 weight, and AP courses with a grade of B- of better receive a 0.5 weight.
+Honors courses with a grade of B- or better receive an additional 0.3 GPA boost, and AP courses with a grade of B- of better receive an additional 0.5 GPA boost.